This post may contain affiliate links. Please read our disclosure policy.

 • Parmesan Cheese – Freshly grated off the block.
 Do not use pre-shredded.

-While serving it over pasta is my favorite, you can also pour it over chicken, pasta, or even pizza.
-It makes a great bread dip too!
+While serving it over pasta is my favorite, you can also pour it over chicken, use it as a pizza sauce or as a bread dip!

-Homemade Alfredo is a creamy sauce that’s super delicious and is the best over fresh, hot pasta.
+This Homemade Alfredo Sauce recipe is a creamy sauce that’s super delicious and is the best over fresh, hot pasta.
 Once you learn how to make Fettuccine Alfredo from scratch, you’ll never go back!

 1. Simmer the butter and cream.
 Melt the butter over medium-low heat with some minced garlic, then add the heavy cream.
-Do not use milk or half and half for this recipe; go all out with the full fat cream.
 Bring it to a simmer, just barely bubbling, but do not boil.

 2. Work quickly with the cheese.
 Whisk in fresh grated or shredded Parmesan cheese.
-Once you add the cheese, you’ll want to whisk vigorously in order to incorporate it into the sauce and so it can melt.
+Add the cheese in small handfuls, whisking vigorously with each addition in order to incorporate it into the sauce so it can melt.
 This will keep your cheese from clumping.
 Simmer away for a few minutes or until the sauce has thickened up.

 3. Season, garnish, and serve.
 Salt usually isn’t needed because the butter and cheese have enough salt to flavor the sauce quite nicely, but you can judge for yourself.
 Toss with your favorite pasta and add some fresh minced parsley and cracked black pepper.